UCL/STIR-GATE-Connection/VoxelisedXCAT/README.md

 * images: Contains input and output images.
 * GATESubMacros: Contains a collection of GATE macros for simulation.
 * root_output: Contains templates for unlisting and is used as the output of the GATE simulation.
+* sub_scripts: Contains a collection of scripts that are key to automatically finding and computing variables for GATE similations.

 Files